 - implementation dependent number.

 NOTE 2: The implementation dependent number may be e.g. a 'Call-id'.
-However, when CSCF acts as a back-to-back user agent CSCF can have different 'Call-id' values for different legs of signalling.
+However, when a CSCF acts as a back-to-back user agent a CSCF can have different 'Call-id' values for different legs of signalling.
 Therefore some other number would be needed in such a case.

 NOTE 3: The LIID may be used to associate SIP messages with respective GSN IRI records.
-In case the target has a single SIP session active, the LIID is sufficient to correlate IMS IRI records with GSN IRI records.
-In case the target has multiple SIP sessions active, a combination of the LIID and an implementation dependent number may be used to correlate the IMS IRI records with the GSN IRI records.
+In case the target is only permitted to have a single SIP session with a single CC bearer active at any time, the LIID is sufficient to correlate IMS IRI records with GSN IRI records.
+In all other cases, e.g., the target is permitted to have multiple SIP sessions active concurrently, a combination of the LIID and an implementation dependent number may be used to correlate the IMS IRI records with the GSN IRI records.

 In case the LIID of a given target has different values in the GSN and in the CSCF, it is up to the LEMF to recover the association between the two LIIDs.